Bioinformatics Programming Exercises

 sum_entriesbytotal_entries, and capture the final value as a float so it is not rounded to a whole integer.

 #2.
-Calculate the percentage of numbers in the file that are below 6
+Using the same file from question 1, calculate the percentage of numbers that are below 6

 Possible Solution